 Lessons from a missionary marriage proposal!

-We had a missionary couple from New Tribes Mission with us at church for a few days this week.
-Their names are Rand and Debbie Burgett; here is their website for more information:
+at church for a few days this week.
+Their names are Rand and Debbie Burgett;

 Their mission work is fascinating, extremely useful, and the kind of things we don't usually think of.
 Debbie is a writer and editor for the NTM Magazine, and Rand does computer software development to help the missionaries in the field work more efficiently.
 He is currently finishing a project that translates Bible maps into tribal languages and is beginning work on smart phone applications that make learning languages much quicker, allowing the Bible teaching in the tribes to start much sooner.
 Visit their website and learn more; possibly the Lord would have you help them.